 This series will consist of 7 photographs.
 For each image, we expect your images to be at exposure even though the camera settings will be different.
 You are encouraged to use the same subject for each image, though that is not required.
 For each corner of the triangle, you may use two different subjects if you choose.

 It might help to review our videos on Camera Modes and Lightmeters for a little more detail on actually using your camera.
 If you’re having trouble understanding the differences of how

 Shutter Speed, and

-ISO effect your image, there is a nifty online tool at Photography-Mapped which will let you tweak settings to get a better understanding of each setting.
+ISO affect your image.
+There is a nifty online tool at Photography-Mapped which will let you tweak settings to help you get a better understanding of each setting.

-Aperture controls the amount of light passing through the lens and affects depth of field in the
+Aperture controls the amount of light passing through the lens and affects depth of field (or DoF) in the

 image, you may wish to use (